Clustering COVID-19 Lung Scans: Methods

 RCC is a recently developed clustering technique that evolves a continuous representation of the input data set such that similar data points form tight clusters \cite{RCC}.
-The objective function follows as:
+The objective function is as follows:

-where $X = [x_1,x_2,...]$, $x \in \mathbb{R}^D$, and $U$ is the set of representative points, which are initially set as $X$.
-Most importantly, $\xi$ is the set of edges connecting data points to one another--this is constructed by mutual-K Nearest Neighbors (m-KNN).
-By m-KNN, in order for two or more points to be grouped together, both points must consider each other as the nearest point, thus the points have a ``mutual neighbor."
-This allows RCC to have a parameter that defines the maximum number of neighbors to look for, highlighting another feature of RCC: the number of clusters does not need to be known ahead of time, setting it apart from KM++ greatly.
-The $\rho$ term is used to represent estimator functions, in our case the Geman-McClure estimator is used with scale parameter $\mu$.
-The term $\lambda$ balances the contributions of terms to the objective.
+where $X = [x_1,x_2,\dots,x_i,\dots]$, $x_i \in \mathbb{R}^D$, and $U$ is the set of representative points, which are initially set to $X$.
+Note, $\xi$ is a set of edges connecting data points to one another.
+This edge set is constructed via mutual-K Nearest Neighbors (m-KNN).
+Mutual-K Nearest Neighbors adds the extra criteria that two points are only neighbors if they are in each others set of $k$ nearest neighbors.
+An interesting feature of RCC is that the number of clusters is not an explicit parameter.
+This contrasts with KM++, wherein this value is fixed for the duration of the algorithm. $\rho$ is used to represent an estimator function, in our case we use the Geman-McClure estimator.
 Below is another form of the RCC objective function, which takes into account the connections formed by m-KNN:

-RCC can be optimized via alternating minimization, which sees the formula become:
+RCC can be optimized via alternating minimization, thus: